Introduction

 B. Psychological Factors

-• Maladaptive Coping Strategies: Avoidance behaviours encourage anxiety.
+- Maladaptive Coping Strategies: Avoidant behaviours encourage this disorder.

 C. Environmental Factors

-• Parental Overprotection: Parents who are too protective may cause their children to feel more anxious when they grow up.
+- Parental Overprotection: Parents who are too protective may cause their children to feel more anxious as they grow up.

-Anxiety shows up in the body, the emotions, and in behaviour.
+It manifests in the body, emotions, and behavior.

-Example: If before an exam your heart races, your hands get sweaty, and you feel like running away — those are anxiety symptoms.
+Example: If before an exam your heart races, your hands get sweaty, and you feel like running away — those are the symptoms.

-The good news: anxiety can be managed.
+The good news is that it can be managed.
 Here are some strategies that actually help:

 A. Mindfulness and Meditation